 Ultimately, we examine the entire ecosystem in which data is distributed and used in light of both legal requirements and the strategic needs of our clients.
 Our aim is to produce practical and actionable results.
 We strive to balance risk with opportunity, and above all, when so much of commerce now occurs at the intersection of business and technology, making sure that our counsel serves our clients well in both realms.

-Our team has two attorneys, Timothy J. Toohey, and Peter K. Jackson, who have attained the International Association of Privacy Professionals designation as a Certified Information Privacy Professional in United States law (CIPP/US).
+Our team has three attorneys, Timothy J. Toohey, Ann Lee, and Peter K. Jackson, who have attained the International Association of Privacy Professionals designation as a Certified Information Privacy Professional in United States law (CIPP/US).